ARCHER2-HPC/archer2-website/about/policies/project_account_closing.md

 A project manager can revoke your access accounts within their project at any time; locking, removing or re-owning the account as appropriate.

 You may give up access to an account and return it to the control of the project at any time.
-When a project is due to end, the PI will receive notification of the closure of the project and its accounts one month before the accounts are closed and cleaned.
+When a project is due to end, the PI will receive notification of the closure of the project and its accounts one month  (or two months for projects of greater than 12 months duration) before the accounts are closed and cleaned.
 This includes all data stored on ARCHER2 and RDFaaS.

 Update Logs
 * 2020-05-05 Updated Policy